• Email

 1. Don’t Trash-Talk Math

 I know I can’t be the only mom who disliked math in school.
 I mean, addition and subtraction were fine.
 Multiplication drills started to kill the fun a bit.
-Then, there was long-division and Mrs. Johnson in sixth grade.
-Mrs. Ware, in seventh grade, put the nail in the coffin.
+Then, there was long-division in sixth grade with Mrs. Compton.
+Mrs. Manuel, in seventh grade, put the nail in the coffin.

-And don’t even get me started about algebra with Mrs. Henderson.
+And don’t even get me started about algebra with Mrs. Boswell.

-But your kids don’t have Mrs. Johnson, Mrs. Ware, or Mrs. Henderson.
+But your kids don’t have Mrs. Compton, Mrs. Manuel, or Mrs. Boswell.
 They have you!
 Your teachers may not have had time to spend one-on-one with you making sure you understood and learned to love math, but your kid’s teacher does!
-(Hint: That’s you, Mom or Dad – or, you know, the instructor in the video).
+(Hint: That’s you, Mom or Dad – or, you know, the instructor in the video.)

 So, don’t pass along any lingering hostile math feelings.
 Your kids don’t need to hear phrases like: